Table of Contents_

 However, products sometimes struggle to recognize Bluetooth headphones even if they’ve already been paired.
-If this happens, you may need to forget and pair your device again to fix it.
+You may need to forget and pair your device again to fix it if this happens.
 Also, when you pair your headphones to a computer, you should know how to set up headphones on Realtek HD audio manager.

 You can disconnect your wireless headphones using your connected device’s settings menu.
 If you don’t have your phone, laptop, or computer, you can enter pairing mode on your headphones to connect to a new device.